Annual Town Dinner

 For all this and more, Stuart was recently honored as “Community Partner of the Year” by the Non-Profit Development Center of Southern New Jersey and now, the Haddonfield Civic Association’s Alfred E. Driscoll Community Service Award.

-In addition the Haddonfield Civic Association will recognize:
+In addition, the Haddonfield Civic Association will recognize these HMHS seniors with the following awards:

-- A high school student will be presented with a $500 for the Robert Bradshaw Memorial Content
+- Mark Vaughn will be presented with a $500 check for the Robert Bradshaw Memorial Literary Award

-- Harry Townsend Kaufmann Performing Arts Award – this award seeks to recognize an HMHS senior who exemplifies twin passions of civic engagement and participation in the performing arts.
+- Sophia Salvatore will be presented with the Kaufmann Performing Arts Award.
+This award seeks to recognize an HMHS senior who exemplifies twin passions of civic engagement and participation in the performing arts.

 Please fill out the form below to register for the Annual Town Dinner.